CHAPTER Rev 2400

 (a)

-When a business enterprise
+Where a business

 (1) With the document when the business